 - Responding to change over following a plan.

-This brings us to Scrum, which is a framework for product development based on Agile values, principles, and philosophies.
+This brings us to the four Scrum pillars, which establish a framework for product development based on Agile values, principles, and philosophies.

 Understand the Scrum Approach

-To understand the Scrum approach you need to understand the four Scrum pillars - Scrum theory, Scrum values, Scrum team, Scrum events (or ceremonies,) and Scrum artifacts and commitments.
+So what are the four Scrum pillars that we keep speaking about?
+They are Scrum theory, Scrum values, Scrum team, Scrum events (or scrum rituals,) and Scrum artifacts and commitments.

 The Scrum theory is based on adding three typical qualities to your workflow - transparency, inspection, and adaptation.